 11. Does your program include postpartum doula training?

 No, our current training program is focused on birth doula certification.
-We are however in development on a postpartum curriculum, and anticipate availability sometime in 2016.

 12. I just signed up for the course, but didn’t receive any additional information.
 What do I do?

 After you have completed the payment process through PayPal, you should receive a confirmation email with an additional link to complete the registration process.
-Unfortunately, that email some times doesn’t reach its final destination.
+Unfortunately, that email sometimes doesn’t reach its final destination.
 This happens to probably about 10% of our new students for reasons unknown to us or that are beyond our control.

 One exception to this is if you have paid with an eCheck through PayPal. eChecks typically take 3 – 5 businesses days to clear the bank and for funds to become available to PayPal.
 Your registration cannot be completed until funds have cleared through PayPal.
-If funds have been transferred, and you are still waiting to register, please drop us a note to let us know.
+If funds have been transferred, and you are still waiting to register, then please drop us a note to let us know.